Menu

-If you do have a Trust, you’ll still need a Will (often called a Pour-Over Will) to cover anything inadvertently not titled to the Trust and to name guardians for minor children.
-Either way, a properly signed and customized Will is essential to making sure your wishes are followed.
+If you do have a Trust, a Will is still necessary.
+Your wills attorney can create what's often called a "Pour-Over Will" to cover any assets not titled to the Trust and to name guardians for minor children.
+Whether your plan includes a trust or not, it's important to work with an attorney who will ensure everything is properly signed, customized, and executed so your wishes are followed.

-A good estate plan helps you avoid probate, minimize taxes, protect your assets, and ensure your wishes are followed.
+Schedule a ConsultationA good estate plan helps you avoid probate, minimize taxes, protect your assets, and ensure your wishes are followed.
 It usually includes documents like a Last Will, Power of Attorney, Patient Advocate

 A Revocable Living Trust lets you control how your assets are managed during your lifetime and distributed after death—without probate.
 You typically serve as the trustee while you’re able, and